EliB24/Data-Science-mini-projects/04_ml_from_baseline_to_randomforest/README.md

 The project explores:

-- How a Decision Tree fits training data
+- How a Decision Tree fits training data?
-- Why validation is necessary
+- Why validation is necessary?
-- How underfitting and overfitting appear
+- How underfitting and overfitting appear?
-- How hyperparameters affect model quality
+- How hyperparameters affect model quality?
-- Why Random Forest improves over a single tree
+- Why Random Forest improves over a single tree?

 ---